uw-thalesians/perceptia-servers/database/README.md

 # Database

-The database directory contains the files necessary to build, deploy, and manage the databases used by the application back-end.
+The database directory contains the files necessary to build, deploy, and manage the databases used by the application backend.

 ## [Contents](#contents)